exo-cortex/exo-cortex.github.io/content/blog/vintage_yamaha.md

 # love at first sight

-Last month got two pieces of very old audio equipment off of eBay-kleinanzeigen.
-Admittedly I mostly got interested in the amp, because of its *gorgeous* design.
+Last month I bought two pieces of very old audio equipment off of eBay-kleinanzeigen.
+Admittedly I got interested in the amp, mainly because of its *gorgeous* design.
 While reading up on it[^1] I discovered that it was tremendously well received when Yamaha introduced it in 1981.
-Then it cost 1,200 DM (1,367 Euros in 2021[^2]).
+Back then it cost 1,200 DM (1,367 Euros in 2021[^2]).
 As I still like to listen to the radio naturally I needed a nice tuner as well.

 {{<figure src="/img/yamaha_front.jpg" title="front view">}}
 {{<figure src="/img/yamaha_tuner_right.jpg" title="signal reception indicator of the tuner">}}